-I’m Ed Smith, a Sacramento Personal Injury Lawyer.
-The foot is made up of a large number of smaller bones that all need to work in concert to provide a smooth walking stance with a stable base.
+A large number of smaller bones make up the foot.
+All these bones need to work in concert to provide a smooth walking stance with a stable base.
 One of these bones is called the cuboid bone and is a common bone fracture that people can suffer.

-The cuboid bone is located on the lateral side of the patient’s foot, meaning it is located on the outside of both the left and the right foot.
-It is shaped like a cube, having six different sides, and connects the foot to the ankle.
-Because it helps to transmit the forces between the foot and the ankle, it plays an important role in keeping the foot stable.
+The cuboid bone is located on the lateral side of the patient’s foot.
+This means it is located on the outside of both the left and the right foot.
+It takes the shape of a cube, having six different sides, and connects the foot to the ankle.
+The cuboid bone plays an important role in foot stability.
+It also helps to transmit the forces between the foot and the ankle.
 The cuboid bone is also commonly implicated in a variety of midfoot and forefoot fractures.

-Patients suffering a cuboid bone fracture due to traumatic injuries will likely need immediate treatment.
-This will start with an x-ray evaluation of the fracture site to determine whether or not the fracture has been displaced.
-If the fracture is displaced, the physician will need to perform surgery to place the bone back in the proper location to facilitate the recovery process.
-If the fracture has not been displaced, the patient may not require surgery and can recover with a plaster cast instead.
-The bone will take several weeks to heal fully; however, most patients will make a full recovery depending on their other comorbidities.
+Patients suffering a cuboid bone fracture due to traumatic injuries will likely need immediate cuboid bone fracture treatment.
+This will start with an x-ray evaluation of the fracture site to determine whether or not there is displacement in the fracture.
+If there is, the physician will need to perform surgery to place the bone back in the proper location to facilitate the recovery process.
+If there is no fracture displacement, the patient may not require surgery and can recover with a plaster cast instead.
+The bone will take several weeks to heal fully, but most patients will make a full recovery depending on their other comorbidities.

 Contact an Experienced Bone Fracture Attorney